Indicators for materiality (KPIs)

 Formulation of a human resource development policy and to be published inside and outside the Company

-Developed an education management system under the human resource development policy
+Developed an education management system under the Policy for Human Resources Development

 Announce and disseminate policy